 A version of this essay appeared in the October 13th issue of The Tribune.

-A hyphenated word has hung like a shroud over Pakistan ever since its founding father, Muhammad Ali Jinnah, vocalized what Great Britain produced in its hasty retreat from empire: a moth-eaten state.
+By Michael Krepon - A hyphenated word has hung like a shroud over Pakistan ever since its founding father, Muhammad Ali Jinnah, vocalized what Great Britain produced in its hasty retreat from empire: a moth-eaten state.
 In 1947, a British barrister, new to the subcontinent, drew artificial lines on a map that carved up the Punjab, Bengal and Kashmir, producing a hopelessly divided independent state of Pakistan.
 Pakistan remains a moth-eaten country, only now, the spaces beyond the writ of the state are home to extremist groups.
 They can be found in Pakistan's heartland as well as on its periphery.
 Pakistan's military and intelligence services nurtured them with the expectation of gaining leverage against India and within Afghanistan.
 Now, these quasi-independent fiefdoms fill the spaces vacated by poor governance, economic stagnation, corruption, flimsy social services, and a deteriorating educational system.

 Among these groups, the Lashkar-e-Taiba has focused primarily on Indian targets - so far.
 The Afghan Taliban fire primarily at U.S. and NATO forces - so far.
 Currently, the biggest threat to Pakistan's military and intelligence services is the Tehrik-e-Taliban Pakistan, an umbrella group of tribal fighters mobilized after President Pervez Musharraf ordered commando units to seize control of the "Red Mosque" in Islamabad, whose clerics were openly defying the state.
 A ten-day siege resulted in approximately 100 deaths, prompting a war of vengeance.